dulimarta/spherical-easel/docs/tools/construction.md

 ::: tool-description

-Creates the midpoint of a line segment or two points.
+Creates the midpoint of a line segment or the shortest length between two points or the center of a conic.

 ::: tool-details

 - If a line segment is selected the unique midpoint is created.
-- If two points are selected then there are two cases:
+- If two points are selected (or created by clicking at two locations) then there are two cases:
   - If the points are antipodal then the midpoint doesn't exist and nothing is created.
-However, if the midpoint of two points is created and initially doesn't exist because the points are antipodal and later the points are moved to a non-antipodal locations the midpoint will appear.
+However, the midpoint is still created and if later the points are moved to a non-antipodal locations the midpoint will appear.
-  - If the points are not antipodal it is assumed that the line segment connecting the two points has length less than $\pi$ and the midpoint of that line segment is created.
+  - If the points are not antipodal it is assumed that the line segment connecting the two points (not displayed or created) has length less than $\pi$ and the midpoint of that line segment is created.
+- Selecting a conic (a circle created with the [Three Point Circle Tool](/tools/advanced.html#three-point-circle) or a [conic](/tools/conic.html)) creates the center of the conic.
 - When a midpoint is created, a row describing some of its properties will appear in the Points Section of the [Objects Tab](/userguide/#objects-tab).
-- If this tool is activated with a line segment or two points selected the above action is performed automatically.
+- If this tool is activated with a line segment, two points, or a conic selected, the above action is performed automatically.

 :::